Jmac217/hugotest/content/posts/Building-a-Triangle-with-Vulkan-and-CMake-in-Fedora/index.md

 The GLFW window we wrote is about to get Vulkanized, and this page is going to start looking like [GitHub](https://github.com/Jmac217/Vulkan-Starter-Engine)!

-As He Stated in the tutorial, there's a lot of extra boilerplate that gets in the way and does not need to be thought about at this stage.
+As Brendan Stated in the [tutorial](https://youtu.be/LYKlEIzGmW4?t=94), there's a lot of extra boilerplate that gets in the way and does not need to be thought about at this stage.
 By following the tutorial beyond the point of this triangle example

 There are 4 files to download from the tutorial and at very least the namespace will need to be changed to `jde` in those downloads.
 It's not proper etiquate to link directly to those files, and you should watch those parts of the videos anyway to really see what to change in the files.